top of page

 LA - Barstow - Baker - Las Vegas - St. George - Hurricane - Zion

 On the way to Zion, you'll see a bright white building against the red cliffs and a manmade D in the mountain.
-This is the historic pioneer town of St. George, Utah.
+This is the pioneer town of St. George, Utah.
 That bright white building is the oldest operating LDS Temple in the world.
 With its rich pioneer history, beautiful landscape and focus on family, St. George has become one of the fastest growing cities in America.

 While in St. George, visit Red Hills Desert Garden